Lyft resumes shared electric bike rentals in NYC

 New York, the most populous U.S. city with over 19 million people, is an attractive market for transportation providers.
 The city signed an exclusive deal with Lyft to operate its bike-share system after Lyft acquired the previous operator in 2018.

-Named after program sponsor Citibank, the blue bikes have experienced surging demand since their debut in 2013.
+Named after program sponsor Citibank (C.N), the blue bikes have experienced surging demand since their debut in 2013.
 Last year, nearly 21 million trips were completed on about 12,000 bikes, up more than 18% from the previous year, according to city data.

-Uber Technologies Inc, which also operates a bike-share fleet, and electric scooter company Lime have criticized the city for its exclusive relationship with Lyft.
+Uber Technologies Inc (UBER.N), which also operates a bike-share fleet, and electric scooter company Lime have criticized the city for its exclusive relationship with Lyft.
 Under New York law, throttle-powered e-bikes and e-scooters are not permitted outside the Citi Bike program.

 Lyft voluntarily pulled its e-bike fleet in April after what the company at the time said were “a small number of reports from riders who experienced stronger than expected braking force on the front wheel.”